MystenLabs/walrus/README.md

 The `json` command also accepts input from `stdin`.

-The output of a JSON command will itself be JSON-formatted, again to simplify parsing the results in a programmatic way.
+The output of a `json` command will itself be JSON-formatted, again to simplify parsing the results in a programmatic way.
 For example, the JSON output can be piped to the `jq` command for parsing and manually extracting relevant fields.

 ## Run a local Walrus testbed